Cohen-Macaulayness of absolute integral closures: The geometric result

 factors over a finitely presented $\overline{V}^\flat$-module for $j < n$; this is possible thanks to the $c=1$ case already proven above.
 We claim that setting $Y' = Y_{(N+1)3^{N+1}}$ does the job by \cite[Lemma 10.5.6]{ScholzeWeinsteinBerkeley}.
 To apply this lemma, we need to show the following: for each map $Y_{k+1} \to Y_k$, the induced map

 factors over a finitely presented $\overline{V}^\flat$-module for all $i \in [0,c-1]$, $j \in [0,n-1]$.
 For the indices treated in \eqref{SS1}, this is clear from our hypothesis on the maps $Y_{k+1} \to Y_k$.
-For the remanining indices (i.e., $j=n-1$ and $i \in [0,c-2]$, described in \eqref{SS2}), we cannot use the same argument as the property of ``factoring over a finitely presented module'' for a map of $\overline{V}^\flat$-modules is not inherited submodules preserved under the map (such as the right side of \eqref{SS2}) since $\overline{V}^\flat$ is not noetherian.
-To circumvent this, we descend to a noetherian situation using a Breuil-Kisin prism, and then argue by base change.
+For the remaining indices (i.e., $j=n-1$ and $i \in [0,c-2]$, described in \eqref{SS2}), we cannot use the same argument as the property of ``factoring over a finitely presented module'' for a map of $\overline{V}^\flat$-modules is not inherited submodules preserved under the map (such as the right side of \eqref{SS2}) since $\overline{V}^\flat$ is not noetherian.
+To circumvent this, we descend to a noetherian situation using a Breuil-Kisin prism, and then argue by base change; what follows is the only part of this paper that uses the theory from \cite{BhattScholzePrism} over an imperfect prism (which is not covered by \cite{BMS1}).

 After possibly enlarging $V$, we can assume that $Y_{k+1} \to Y_k \to X$ is the base change of a map $Z_{k+1} \to Z_k \to X_V := \mathbf{P}^n_V$.
 Moreover, as $X_{p=0} \to X_{V,p=0}$ is a universal homeomorphism, we can also assume $\mathfrak{m} \subset \mathcal{O}_X$ is the radical of a maximal ideal $\mathfrak{n} \subset \mathcal{O}_{X_V}$.
 Choose a Breuil-Kisin prism $(A,I)$ with $A/I = \widehat{V}$ as well as a map $(A,I) \to (A_{\inf}, (d))$ lifting the map $\widehat{V} \to \widehat{\overline{V}}$ (see \cite[Example 1.3]{BhattScholzePrism}); explicitly, if $W = W( (V/p)_{red})$, then $A = W\llbracket u \rrbracket$ with $\phi$ determined by $\phi(u) = u^p$, the map $A \to \widehat{V}$ given by $u \mapsto \pi$ for a uniformizer $\pi \in V$, and the map $A \to A_{\inf}$ given by $u \mapsto [\underline{\pi}]$ for a compatible system $\underline{\pi} \in \overline{V}^\flat$ of $p$-power roots of $\pi$.
 Recall that $A/(p,I)$ is a field, the map $A \to A_{\inf}$ is faithfully flat (by \cite[Lemma 4.30]{BMS1} or Lemma~\ref{DropCompFlat} below), and $IA_{\inf} = (d)$.
 The $(p,I)$-completed base change of the non-logarithmic derived prismatic complexes $\Prism^n_{Z_k/A}$ along $A \to A_{\inf}$ gives $\Prism^n_{Y_k}$ for all $k$, and this identification is compatible with all naturally defined maps (such as ones coming from reduction modulo $d$, or passing to local cohomology, or pulling back along $Z_{k+1} \to Z_k$).
 In particular, we learn that the map